marcelladane/NF_nextflow_pipeline/documentation/README.md

     - So for the last step I need to add a troubleshooting in case a file doesnt exist to proceed without it.
 Because I cannot run this tool on my laptop.
 That will need to be tested and optimized on the cloud.
 - To have a full DB to run Abricade my laptop would not have computer power enough.
 For testing purposes, I use a mock DB made with help of AI.
 Therefore the results are not correct, only for demonstration purposes.
 - Quast is skippping report on nanopore considering I cannot run it locally.
 So once nanopore module is tested on the cloud we need to edit quast accordingly.
+- I am assuming there would be separate DBs for actual AMR data and for quality STATs so I made the tables separetely.
+To define the best solution I would need to know what is the current structure of the local DB.

 Repository Structure